 Guide To Giant Center

 If you have enjoyed going to NHL games, you might likely find yourself now interested in the American Hockey League.
-Until the lockout ends, the AHL is the top league in America and there is no better AHL city or building than Hershey and Giant Center.
+AHL is one of top leagues in North America, only behind the NHL, and there is no better AHL city or building than Hershey and Giant Center.

 Here are a few “insider” helpful hints to enjoy your first experience at Giant Center.